-- 1) was sponsored by your Employer; and - 2) was terminated before the Effective Date of The Policy;

-no benefits will be payable for the Disability under The Policy.
+- 1) was sponsored by your Employer; and - 2) was terminated before the Effective Date of the Policy, - 3) no benefits will be payable for the Disability under the Policy.

 If you are based in California, Hawaii, New York, New Jersey, Puerto Rico, or Rhode Island, then OSTD benefits are offset.
 Employees based in these states receive similar benefits that are provided in compliance with applicable state law.
-If the state benefit is less than the OSTD benefit, an OSTD benefit is not payable.
+If the state benefit is less than the OSTD benefit, an OSTD benefit is payable.
+If the state benefit is more than the OSTD benefit, an OSTD benefit is not payable.